 TransactionForm: Manages individual user transactions, including creation, editing, and deletion.
 This component serves as the primary interface for recording and managing personal expenses.

 UserForm: Handles user account management, authentication, and authorization.
 It facilitates user registration, login, profile management, and access control within the application.

+Table Components:

+ExpenseTable: A custom component that displays expense data in a tabular format, providing functionalities for rendering, formatting, and managing the data.

+ExpenseTableModel: A custom table model that manages the data displayed in the ExpenseTable component, handling retrieval and manipulation of expense data for the table.

 Third-Party Modules: